 To remain compliant with US SMS regulations, it's important that you obtain proper consent from your subscribers before you start sending them text messages.
-You can accomplish this using signup forms.
-In Klaviyo, we store consent on every profile that signs up through a form.
+You cannot simply send to every phone number in your Klaviyo account; someone must explicitly consent to receiving SMS marketing from your brand.
+Further, email consent does not equal SMS consent.

 Note that if someone agrees to receive SMS marketing messages, this acts as consent for MMS messages as well.

+Double opt-in is recommended for lists with SMS subscribers, as some mobile carriers require it if you are using SMS in your abandoned cart flows.
 If you want to add SMS subscribers to a list that has double opt-in enabled, you must have first set up SMS.
-Otherwise someone who subscribes will never receive the text that allows them to confirm their consent.
+Otherwise, someone who subscribes will never receive the text that allows them to confirm their consent.

 Using the Klaviyo Signup Form Builder, you can create a signup form that asks visitors to input their phone number, or you can add a phone number input field to your existing signup forms.
 If you're starting from scratch, peruse the Form Library to use one of our pre-built forms as a template.
 You can sort by Goal = Capture SMS Subscribers to use one of our SMS-specific forms as a starting point.